bdwain/redux-loop/README.md

 ```

 Any reducer case can return a `loop` instead of a state object.
 A `loop` joins
 an updated model state with a cmd for the store to process.
-There are
+A cmd is just
+an object that describes what side effect should run, and what to do with
-several options for cmds, all available under the `Cmd` object:
+the result.
+There are several options for cmds, all available under the `Cmd` object:

 - `call(functionToCall, resultActionCreator, ...args)`
   - Accepts a function to call that returns a value when called with `args`, and an